|

 - Avoid products that were made from endangered or protected species.

-of people affected by climate change, but being
+lives of millions of people affected by climate change, but being a responsible

-a responsible citizens will even benefit the whole planet including your life.
+citizen will even benefit the whole planet and your life.

 - Buy clean green power, if you can.